 This wall sign, painted some time around 1850, was revealed when the attached building next door was demolished.
 Chapman's original butchery site, with a small tannery to the rear, had long since gone.

 The Colonial bricks seen here were quarried and made at the Raworth Brickworks, currently a park on Morpeth Road.
 Laid in the flemish-bond style, the bricks had deteriorated significantly during the time the wall next door was attached to the building.

 Historic Arnott Bakehouse c.2003 - before restoration

 This photo was taken shortly after we bought the property.
 The state of disrepair of the Scotch Oven is evident.
 Our heritage engineer deemed the building in imminent danger of collapse.

 Baking and quality go hand-in-hand with the name Arnott.
 Back in 1847, William Arnott, a baker and confectioner, arrived in Morpeth from Scotland and began baking sourdough bread.
-Later in 1865, he moved into Newcastle and began baking biscuits and cakes.
-With Arnott's Biscuits now celebrating over 150 years of continuous baking in Australia, we can imagine William would be filled with pride if he were alive today.
+Later in 1865, he moved into Newcastle and turned his trade to baking biscuits and cakes.
+The legend has it that William met a ships providore who said "I can sell as many biscuits as you can bake".
+William took up the challenge and never looked back.